-This move led to a proof of length 19, completed in 5 CPU-seconds.
-Then when resonators were adjoined that correspond to the positive deduced steps of the 19-step proof (to satisfy the natural curiousity), in 3 CPU-seconds, a proof of length 21 was found.
+This move led to a proof of level 8 and length 19, completed in 5 CPU-seconds.
+Then when resonators were adjoined that correspond to the positive deduced steps of the 19-step proof (to satisfy the natural curiousity), in 3 CPU-seconds, a proof of level 5 and length 21 was found.

 Finally, I thought one additional experiment must be run.
 The reasoning was that if progress was made by trimming the size of the hot list, and if some of that progress was then lost, perhaps a reduction in max_weight was in order with all other items left unchanged.
-After all, as noted in Section 3.1 with the discussion of Tendency 1, the use of a smaller max_weight tends to promote the finding of a shorter proof.
-In 1 CPU-second, after changing the max_weight from 19 to 15, OTTER completed a proof of length 8.
-(For the researcher who wonders how wild is the space of proofs, one of the experiments focusing on this theorem yielded a proof of length 386, providing an impressive contrast to the proof of length 8.)
+In 1 CPU-second, after the max_weight was changed from 19 to 15, OTTER completed a proof of level 4 and length 8.
+(For the researcher who wonders how wild is the space of proofs, one of the experiments focusing on this theorem yielded a proof of level 70 and length 386, providing an impressive contrast to the proof of length 8.)
 One perhaps unfortunate conclusion from this ensemble of experiments focusing on QLT-1 is that even the shortcut methodology benefits from tinkering.
 Yet, if one steps back from the study a bit, tinkering should be expected, for mathematics and logic so seldom admit an algorithmic approach when the prize is an elegant proof.

 Before turning to the last theorem on which the promising shortcut was tested at this time, I answer the following natural question that an experienced researcher might ask.
 What results are obtained if one conducts three experiments using the effective max_weight (15) rather than that which was originally used (19) and using the smaller hot list?
-If, in addition to testing the shortcut, one has the goal of finding an elegant proof, the new set of three experiments begins rather explosively, completing in 5 CPU-seconds a proof of length 25.
+If, in addition to testing the shortcut, one has the goal of finding an elegant proof, the new set of three experiments begins rather explosively, completing in 5 CPU-seconds a proof of level 8 and length 25.
 The second experiment brings the excitement and the attempt to a halt, producing no proof when the smaller hot list is then added.
 Other paths are left as research topics and challenges, especially where the goal is to find a proof of length strictly less than 8.